 Snack company UTZ went public in August 2020 through Collier Creek Holdings.
 When the deal was announced, investors could buy shares of Collier Creek Holdings, but the shares would be converted to UTZ upon completion of the deal.
 If the merger was successful, shareholders had the option to hold the stock or sell.

-But sometimes SPAC deals do not reach completion.
-For example, casual restaurant chain TGI Fridays was poised to enter a $380 million merger in 2020 through acquisition by shell company Allegro Merger, a deal that was called off in April 2020 partially due to the “extraordinary market conditions” of the pandemic.
+But sometimes, SPAC deals do not reach completion.
+For example, casual restaurant chain TGI Fridays was poised to enter a $380 million merger in 2020 through acquisition by shell company Allegro Merger — a deal that was called off in April 2020 partially due to the “extraordinary market conditions” at the time.

 Investor Considerations About Reverse Mergers